MAL-TO/mal-to.github.io/_pages/about.md

 ---
 permalink: /
 title: "MALTO - MAchine Learning @ poliTO"
-excerpt: "Call for applications!"
+excerpt: "About us"
 author_profile: true
 redirect_from:
 ---

-Call for Applications
+About us
 ===
 The field of data science is becoming increasingly more important in our everyday life.
 In particular, at Politecnico di Torino, we strive to become national and international leaders in the field.
 To this end, this year we are introducing MALTO (MAchine Learning @ poliTO).